Kitchen Taps for Indian Homes

 Single handle kitchen mixers

 Single handle mixers come with swivel adjustment spouts.
-These are extremely convenient in small kitchen spaces and of great utility in small kitchen sinks.
+These are extremely convenient in small kitchen spaces and of great utility for small kitchen sinks.

 Monobloc kitchen mixers come with a single spout but with two faucets to control the flow of water.
 This allows you to add different water connections.
 It also allows you to manage between hot and cold water.
 This monobloc kitchen tap comes with ceramic disc valves which provide a lifetime of smooth handle operation and drip-free performance.
 Choose durable brass construction for long life of the kitchen tap.
 These are also referred to as Manual mixers.
 Some models come with spring-adjustable spouts that allows flexibility in drawing water.
 They can also be fixed to the wall while retaining the water flow into the sink.